Skip to Content Skip to Navigation

 We put you first, then cancer.

-A cancer diagnosis touches you physically, emotionally, and mentally and can leave you stressed and overwhelmed.
-It is natural for you to feel anxious, afraid, angry, or depressed.
-Your diagnosis of cancer can also have a significant impact on your family.
+A cancer diagnosis can impact you physically, emotionally, and mentally.
+This may leave you feeling stressed and overwhelmed.
+It is natural for you to feel anxious, afraid, angry, or a range of other emotions.
+Your cancer diagnosis can also have a significant impact on your family.

 Here at Cancer Council WA, our counsellors are available to provide emotional support to those who need it.
 Our counselling services are available in both metropolitan and regional Western Australia.